 Internal Linking for SEO

-Corey Trojanowski, Director of Digital Strategy at Valve+Meter Performance Marketing, gives an example about how to get organic traffic from building a content strategy around keywords that are highly searched within your industry and in some cases the markets you serve,
+Corey Trojanowski, Director of Digital Strategy at Valve+Meter Performance Marketing, gives an example about how to get organic traffic from building a content strategy around keywords that are highly searched within your industry and, in some cases, the markets you serve.

-"If I were a plumber in Wichita, KS, I would have individual pages dedicated to each of the plumbing services I perform (drain cleaning, leak detection, fixture installation, and so on).
+He says, "If I were a plumber in Wichita, KS, I would have individual pages dedicated to each of the plumbing services I perform (drain cleaning, leak detection, fixture installation, and so on).
 Then I would find similar topics related to my services to create blog topics on and internally link to my service pages.
 For example, I would write a topic on How to Snake My Own Drain and link to my drain cleaning service page from it."

-To cut a long story short – keep producing the well-optimized content, revisit the content from time to time, make updates whenever necessary, keep an eye on Google's updates, analyze yours and your competitor's rankings.
+To cut a long story short – keep producing the well-optimized content, revisit the content from time to time, make updates whenever necessary, keep an eye on Google's updates, analyze your and your competitor's rankings.
 And most importantly, write for the user!
 Because if you do so, your website will certainly be rewarded by search engines too!